AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 1. (Optional) You can rename a component to a friendly name or change its attribution settings by selecting it and editing its setting.
 Note that the underlying name is preserved.
 For more information, see [Configure data views and attribution](/help/data-views/configure-dataviews.md).

 1. The next steps is to [specify component and attribution settings](/help/data-views/configure-dataviews.md).

+## Delete data views

+If you delete a data view in [!UICONTROL Customer Journey Analytics], an error message will indicate that any Workspace projects that depend on this deleted data view will cease working.